blinkloader/docs.blinkloader.com/react-next.md

 ### Lazy Loading

-Add `lazyload={true}` property to the react component in order to apply lazyloading on the element.
+Add `lazyload={true}` property to the react component to apply lazy loading on the element.

 ### Progressive Loading

-Add `progressive={true}` property to the react component in order to use progressive loading.
+Add `progressive={true}` property to the react component to use progressive loading.
 Shows a blurry image before an original image is loaded.

 ### Prefetching

-This is an advanced feature allowing to load an optimized image in advance and to keep it in browser cache.
+Prefetching is an advanced feature allowing to load an optimized image in advance and to keep it in the browser cache.
 It is useful when there are several website pages with images and you know, that visitors will go through them.

-With prefetching you can specify original images and then Blinkloader SDK prepares an optimized version and preloads it for a visitor.
-This approach enables instant image rendering, when new website pages are visited.
+With prefetching, you can specify original images, and then Blinkloader SDK prepares an optimized version and preloads it for a visitor.
+This approach enables instant image rendering when new website pages are visited.

 Usage example: